CAU-OSS-2019/team-project-team17_verification_program/README.md

 # GameHaeDuo Verication Program
-Write Someting...
-This is a repository for a program that verifies 'gamehaeduo' matching-algorithm.
+A program to verifies 'Gamehaeduo' Matching Algorithm.

-## About GameHaeDuo Verication Program
+## About GameHaeDuo Verification Program
 Write Someting... like functions

 ### Necessity